eqfwrg424535/sfd_excmg/sfd_excmg/ReadMe.txt

 /////////////////////////////////////////////////////////////////////////////
 Other notes:

-Pleaase refer to the 'docs/sfd_excmg.pdf' for further information, including how to build and run this program.
+Pleaase refer to the *.docx for further information, including how to build and run this program.

 If you have any questions, please contact us with the following e-mail: